Trying to decide between the cities of Split and Dubrovnik for your upcoming Croatian adventure? I get it, it’s a tough call!

 With that, let’s look into which city does it best in a few key areas:

-That said, because Dubrovnik is more of a luxury destination than Split, you’ll find more Michelin-recommended (and starred) restaurants there.
+Because Dubrovnik is more of a luxury destination than Split, you’ll find more Michelin-recommended (and starred) restaurants there.
 Of course, far be it to say that Michelin-starred restaurants are the only excellent food experience to be had.
 Honestly, both cities boast eclectic culinary offers of both Croatian and international fare.

 Still, I have to give this one to Dubrovnik.
 For even more fun, check out this traditional Dalmatian cooking class!